 Schedule An Appointment

-Lost Mountain Dental at Due West is home to the dental team of Dr. Michael Mulkey and Dr. Melissa Kennedy.
+Lost Mountain Dental at Due West is home to the dental team of Dr. Michael Mulkey and our team.
 Our goal is to help you enjoy the best overall quality of life with a healthy smile that meets your cosmetic goals.
 Our dentists are committed to providing the highest quality of dentistry through continuing education, advanced treatment options and the latest techniques.
 Please contact us if you would like to schedule an appointment.